logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/test-suites/static-test-suites/creating-a-static-test-suite.md

     3. Right-click over one of the selected test modules, then click **Create Test Suite**.

-    4. In the New Test Suite dialog box, repeat steps 4 and 5 of **Option 3**.
+    4. In the New Test Suite dialog box, repeat steps 4 and 5 of Option 3.

 The new static test suite is saved as a node beneath the project's **Test Suites** folder in the TestArchitect explorer tree.

 ![](/images/TA_Help/Images/create_test_suite_node.png)